 Solution 7 – Try Drive on the web

-Finally, this might be a global issue that’s temporary preventing all users from accessing their cloud-based files.
+Finally, this might be a global issue that’s temporarily preventing all users from accessing their cloud-based files.
 You can try and access your files from on the web-based client on your device, by checking the Desktop box before searching for Google Drive.

 You can check if Google Drive is down by navigating, here.
 And, with that, we can call it a wrap.
 In case you have any questions or suggestions, make sure to share them with us in the comments section below.